-Kubler-Ross's 5 stages of grief are perhaps the most well-known, but a psychologist named J.W.
-Worden came up with a different model of grief.
-He called it the tasks of grief.
-Worden's model not only provides definition of grief, but it outlines what we have to do to move on after a loss.
+Kubler-Ross's five stages of grief are perhaps the most well-known model of grief, but a psychologist named J.W.
+Worden came up with a different framework.
+He called it the four tasks of mourning.
+Worden's model not only provides a definition of grief, but it outlines what we often must do to move on after a loss.

-First, we have to accept that the loss has really happened.
-We not only need to be able to recite the fact, but we need to know completely, in all our thoughts and with our emotions that our time with that person or thing is over.
+First, it can be important to accept the loss as something that has happened.
+You not only need to be able to recite the fact, but you need to know completely, in all your thoughts and emotions, that your time with that person or thing is over.
 You may feel like nonacceptance can keep you emotionally safer, but in many cases, this might only prolong the grieving process.

-Working through the pain is sometimes the hardest part of the grief process.
-Too often, we find ourselves avoiding all our feelings surrounding our loss.
-If the feelings do come, they may be so overwhelming that we have problems carrying out our daily routines.
-Your emotions may also be mixed, no matter how healthy and rewarding the relationship was.
-You might also have emotions you don't understand, such as a feeling of freedom or relief.
+Working through the pain is sometimes the hardest part of the grieving process.
+Instead of avoiding your feelings surrounding the loss, it can be important to let yourself fully feel them.
+Your emotions might be mixed, no matter how healthy and rewarding the relationship was.
+You might also experience emotions you don't understand, such as a feeling of freedom or relief.

-Working through the pain means letting yourself feel your emotions, but it also means releasing those emotions and letting positivity back into your life.
-You may need to talk to a counselor while you go through this painful period, to get support, a feeling of permission to feel your grief, and help in getting beyond the pain.
+Working through the pain can involve letting yourself feel your emotions, but it can also mean releasing those emotions and letting positivity back into your life.
+You may need to talk to a counselor while you go through this painful period.

-After the pain has subsided, the next task is to adjust to your new life and circumstances.
-You may feel at a loss as to what to do with your life now that the relationship is over.
-Even if you intellectually know where you want to go from here, you might not feel emotionally able to follow that path.
-Support is helpful during this task, too, as you gather the courage, the knowledge, and the resources to make a new beginning.
+After the pain has subsided, the next task is to adjust to your new circumstances.
+You may feel at a loss as to what to do with your life following the loss.
+Even if you intellectually know where you want to go from here, you might not feel emotionally ready or able to follow that path.

-Although your loved one is gone, you still need to maintain a healthy connection with memories of them.
-Forgetting them altogether isn't the point of moving through grief.
-You do need to move on, but it's beneficial to carry memories and small reminders of the time you shared together.
-If you find yourself avoiding all reminders of them, you probably aren't finished with the grieving process.
+Although your loved one is gone, maintaining a healthy connection with memories of them can be essential.
+Moving through grief isn't about forgetting them altogether.
+If you find yourself avoiding all reminders of them, you may not be finished with the grieving process quite yet.